 It's notable that what Homura does essentially robs magical girls of their meaning and their agency in the universe.
 In Madoka's system, magical girls make wishes for themselves, then fight the wraiths that arise from human suffering.
 In exchange for a miracle, they protect humanity, and when they die, they earn a final reward in a magical girl Valhalla where they become agents of Ultimate Madoka, instead of whatever else comes next for ordinary humans.
 In Homura's system, magical girls have nothing to fight and nothing to die for (as evidenced with Sayaka and Nagisa, who are alive and well, having never been led away by the Law of Cycles and thus never having depleted their magic).
 Based on what we know about how hope and despair act as energy in this universe, Homura is basically building a false paradise: it's the world that would make her happiest, but even in the most generous interpretation of how she's handling curses now (that either she purges them directly, or forces the Incubators to clean it up themselves) it's still going to damn the universe because the source of the increasing distortions will never be removed.
 And since we may not ever get any new magical girls, because Homura's selfish love won't allow her to grant any new wishes for anyone but herself, the whole thing may turn out to be pretty grim indeed.

 In the first place, the incubators' goal wasn't to "remove the distortion", as you said, that's physically impossible, but to slow down the change in entropy.
 New magical girls most probably will still be created, seeing as the energy gathered to fight the negative change in entropy came mostly from the girls themselves in the old universe, more precisely, it, in my opinion, came mostly from the very moment the magical girls turned into witches, aside from the moment the girls made the contracts, the accumulation of energy during the two states of magical girl and witch and the added despair from the human victims (a possible explanation for this in layman's term is best expressed by this formula: deltaG = deltaH - T*deltaS.
 Delta G is the change in the degrees of freedom.
 Delta H is the change in enthalphy, which here, for simplicity's sake, could be roughly interpreted as heat.
 If deltaG of a process is smaller than 0 then the process happens.
 Based on this, I made an educated guess.
-If you could somehow rig deltaS to be super positive, an impossible feat, enough to win against the positive change in enthalphy - the epitome of the universe's heat death, then deltaG of the "death" process would be positive, as in, the universe's death would be delayed.
-As a result, the best Homura, Madoka and the incubators could do was to slow down the change in entropy, making it less negative).
+If you could somehow rig deltaS to be super negative, an impossible feat, enough to win against the positive change in enthalphy - the epitome of the universe's heat death, then deltaG of the "death" process would be positive, as in, the universe's death would be delayed.
+As a result, the best Homura, Madoka and the incubators could do was to slow down the change in entropy, making it less positive).
 In the Madoka's universe, the magical girls still existed, but they disappeared just as they were on the verge of witchification, the demons were presumably the physical manifestation of humanity's despair.
 This means that the only sources of energy to fight entropy were the energy gathered at the moment the girls made the contracts, the accumulation during the magical girl state and the destruction of the demons.
 The main driving force behind the incubators' old means of fighting entropy - energy that was supposed to be gathered when the girls turned into witches were now gone, thus lowering the effectiveness of the process significantly.
 However, the girls still were the fuel of the whole machine, so to speak, albeit with more human rights than before.
 Now, in the Homuniverse, magical girls also exist for whatever reason.
 Because we don't know the exact state of the Homuniverse, we can only speculate using the world inside Homulilly as a basis.
 While the existence of the dream world must obey the thermodynamic laws of Madoka's universe, inside the dream world itself though, those laws were thrown aside in favour of the ultimate law of that world: Homura's emotional state.
 As such, the existence of magical girls inside that world was rather unnecessary in terms of thermodynamics.
 Considering the return rate of fighting nightmares, it was unlikely that the dream world got anything out of the deal.
 Thus, the only reason the concept magical girls existed was that Homura willed them to do.
 The interesting part about the dream world was its other fuel source: the nightmare themselves.
 While both demons and nightmares came from humanity's sufferings, since the origin of demons were unknown, we can assume that they came from actual despair instead of some more mundane emotions of teenage girls who wanted their boyfriends to spend more time with them.
 This means that hypothetically, in a world with both demons and nightmares, as was presumably in the Homuniverse (Homura was explicitly shown to "remake" the Madoka universe by encasing it within her barrier.
 In reality, she only edited it a bit instead of destroying the previous universe and creating a whole new one with one's own set of laws like Madoka did.), between the nightmares - direct products of human negative emotions, even the slightly negative ones, and the demons - indirect products of humanity's sufferings, the nightmares would outnumber the demons.
 For a magical girl, it would be more profitable to fight nightmares instead of demons.
 While the productive energy gathered to fight entropy per nightmare was infinitely smaller than the energy gathered per demon or witchification, the number of possible nightmares could cover the difference and most probably even yield more productive energy per capital than the other 2 methods.
 With the only problem that came with nightmares being their immense destructive capacity (I mean, one shot from their canon hands can destroy a building!) temporarily settled by the magical girls, the hypothetical Homuniverse could be said to be almost stable and definitely more cost-effective than the other 2 models.
 In this model, the magical girls' role and meaning would be the only and last line of defense against nightmares, the protectors of humanity from total destruction instead of sacrifices, of mere fuel for the universe.
 This made sense, since it would be in Homura's best interest to create a universe as stable and content as possible without extensive incubator interventions, just as it's in the capitalists' best interest to improve both productivity, all in the name of profit, and the living condition of the work force, all in the name of FURTHER profit, from a Marxist's point of view.
 Really, the only problems with the Homuniverse were that it was made by trampling on Madoka's sacrifices, imprisoning her in a gilded cage, Homura's depression and possible insanity.
 As a general rule, emotionally and/or mentally unstable people shouldn't become absolute dictators.
 That tends to end badly.

 She's abducted the object of her affections and is forcing her to live her life the way Homura wants it lived, even going so far as to threaten her if she tries to make a choice Homura disagrees with - telling her, paraphrased, "If you insist on putting duty before your happiness, you and I will become enemies."
 Homura has effectively put Madoka in a box in which she has free will to do whatever she wants as long as she doesn't do anything Homura doesn't want her to do.
 She's keeping Madoka in a gilded cage and convincing herself that it's for her own good, but it's not; it's for Homura's good, because as much as she lies to herself and says she's making Madoka happy, when you cut off a bird's wings, it will never be happy no matter how much birdseed you throw at it.
 She's stripped Madoka of the right to choose, under the pretense that she'll be happier if she just does what Homura wants her to do instead of what Madoka wants to do.
 Seriously, this is classic domination abuse.